How To Start a Personal Training Business? Cover All Bases In These 7 Steps.

 The above methods are the traditional ways to get your initial clients.
 But they’re not enough.
 People look out for everything in one place – the Internet.
 You need to make sure that your online game is strong so you don’t miss out on those potential leads.

-There is a high possibility that people who search for fitness trainers online will find you in your service area and you can reel them in with your niche, discounts, and offers to build a clientele from online sources.
+There is a high possibility that people who search for personal fitness professionals online will find you in your service area and you can reel them in with your niche, discounts, and offers to build a clientele from online sources.
 You can increase your online presence and engagement by focusing on the following things.

-5. Create Google My Business account
+5. Create a Google My Business account

 To increase your visibility, create a Google listing known as a ‘Google Business Profile’.
 But this alone won’t give you management over it.
 You need those management and editing abilities if you want your business profile to work as an effective lead generation tool.